flame-engine/flame-crates-example/README.md

 # flame_example

-This is an example game made using the Flame Engine, following the step by step tutorial.
+This is an example game made using the :fire: [Flame Engine](https://github.com/luanpotter/flame), following the step by step tutorial.

 It's a very simple game, where boxes will fall and the goal is to destroy them before they hit the bottom of the screen.